ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 <img src="/images/go.jpg" style="width: 150px; float:right;  margin: 0px 0px 10px 5px">
 Still here?
 Really.. **leave!**

-When I was came back to home I met the granfather of a friend of mine who suddenly said:
+When I was came back to home I met the grandfather of a friend of mine who suddenly said:
 > "You can come with no money but richer than ever"

 <br /><br />